IDAES/idaes-ui/README.md

 The primary user interface is the **Flowsheet Visualizer** (FV), which is a web-based user interface that can visualize and explore the properties of computational models ("flowsheets") created using the IDAES Python APIs.

 ## Installation

 IDAES-UI is installed as part of the IDAES Integrated Platform (IDAES-IP).
 Please see the README of the [IDAES-PSE repository](https://github.com/IDAES/idaes-pse) and/or the full [IDAES install instructions](https://idaes-pse.readthedocs.io/en/stable/tutorials/getting_started/index.html) for details.
-In a nutshell, you want to add `'ui'` to the list of dependencies when you run the main IDAES-IP installation command (*pip* or *conda*).
+In a nutshell, you want to add *[ui]* to the list of optional dependencies when you run the main IDAES installation command (*pip* or *conda*).
+For example: `pip install idaes[ui]`

 ## More information

-Please refer to the documentation in the `docs` directory of this repository (TODO: put these online at idaes-ui.readthedocs.io) for  more information about the capabilities of this package.
+Please refer to the [online documentation](idaes-ui.readthedocs.io) for  more information about the capabilities of this package.

+If you have cloned this repository from [GitHub](https://github.com/IDAES/idaes-ui/), you can find the source files for the Sphinx-generated HTML documentation in the `docs` subdirectory.